Deep-Learning-with-Jax/day_03_exercise_algebra/README.md

 #### Fitting a higher order Polynomial:

 Re-using the code you wrote for the proof of concept task, fit a polynomial of degree 20 to the data.
+Study the scaling of the timestamp values.
+Is the range suitable for stable numerical computations?
 Plot the result.

 #### Regularization:
 Something happened around the year 2000.
 To investigate further, focus on the data from 2000 onward and